ReadyResearchers-2023-24/syllabus/cmpsc-610-spring-syllabus.md

 - **March 22 at 11:59 PM**: Submit the final draft version as a tagged release in the document's GitHub repository.

-- **March 24 at 11:59 PM**: Submit the final version of the thesis defense presentation slides and the artifact demonstration video using the provided Google Form.
+- **March 27 at 11:59 PM**: Submit the final version of the thesis defense presentation slides and the artifact demonstration video using the provided [Google Form](https://forms.gle/fmRjqJ9Hi73SrhJX7).

 - **Week Eleven (March 25 - 29) through Week Fourteen (April 15 - 19)**: Oral
   defense of senior theses.